ShibeMagazine/shibe-glossary/README.md

 Acknowledgments
 ---------------

 We would like to acknowledge the many cryptocurrency glossaries that came before ours and inspired us to create this repository.
+And we'd like to thank the wonderful Shibes who help us with this project.